ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ##### Semantics {#index-semantics}
 {: unnumbered}

-The `index-selector` applied with an `element-index` to an array selects an array element using a zero-based index.
+The `element-index` applied to an array selects an array element using a zero-based index.
-For example, selector `[0]` selects the first and selector `[4]` the fifth element of a sufficiently long array.
+For example, selector `0` selects the first and selector `4` the fifth element of a sufficiently long array.
 Nothing is selected, and it is not an error, if the index lies outside the range of the array.
 Nothing is selected from a value that is not an array.

 A negative `element-index` counts from the array end.
-For example, selector `[-1]` selects the last and selector `[-2]` selects the penultimate element of an array with at least two elements.
+For example, selector `-1` selects the last and selector `-2` selects the penultimate element of an array with at least two elements.
 As with non-negative indexes, it is not an error if such an element does not exist; this simply means that no element is selected.